rachmaadr/EventTicketingPlatform/README.md

 ### Admin Ticket Section Overview
 ![Ticket Page](ticketPage.png)
 This description explains the function and use of each column in the ticket table in detail.
-## Ticket Table Columns

-This description explains the function and use of each column in the ticket table in detail:

 - **ID**
   - Unique identifier for each ticket.
   - Used for tracking and managing tickets in the system.